 Daseke to Participate in the Cowen 15th Annual Virtual Global Transportation & Sustainable Mobility Conference on September 8th

-/EIN News/ -- ADDISON, Texas, Sept.
-07, 2022 (GLOBE NEWSWIRE) -- Daseke, Inc. (NASDAQ: DSKE) (“Daseke” or the “Company”), the premier North American transportation solutions specialist dedicated to servicing challenging industrial end-markets, announced today that senior management will participate in the Cowen Virtual Global Transportation & Sustainable Mobility Conference on Thursday September 8, 2022.
+ADDISON, Texas, Sept.
+07, 2022 (GLOBE NEWSWIRE) -- Daseke, Inc. DSKE ("Daseke" or the "Company"), the premier North American transportation solutions specialist dedicated to servicing challenging industrial end-markets, announced today that senior management will participate in the Cowen Virtual Global Transportation & Sustainable Mobility Conference on Thursday September 8, 2022.
 Executive Vice President and Chief Financial Officer Jason Bates will join an industry executive panel session covering the current trucking landscape.
 He and Traci Graham, Vice President of Finance and Investor Relations Officer, will conduct group and one-on-one meetings with investors attending the conference.

 About Daseke, Inc.